comath/aiv_website/_volunteers/ravin_kumar.md

 affiliation: Google # Optional
 bio: true # If you don't want to include a bio, change this to false.
 ---

-Ravin is security minded statistician and/or data scientist.
-His focus in applied generative modeling.
+Ravin is a probabilistic programming enthusiast.
+He brings applied experience as a data scientist at Google with prior experience at companies like SpaceX and Sweetgreen.

+Ravin contributes frequently to Open Source projects such as PyMC.
+He also is an educator, having published textbooks and courses on the topic.

-Previously he worked at SpaceX and Sweetgreen using Bayesian Statistics to assess and improve orbital rocket launches and optimize avocado preparation (among many other ingredients).
-He now works at Google on large scale generative models, with a focus on safety and security.
+Previously, Ravin worked at SpaceX and Sweetgreen using Bayesian Statistics to assess and improve orbital rocket launches and optimize avocado preparation (among many other ingredients).
+He now works on the Labs team at Google on large scale generative models, with a focus on safety and security.

-He has a masters in Manufacturing Engineering from University of Wisconsin Madison
+Ravin received his Bachelors and Masters in Engineering from Cal Poly Pomona and University of Wisconsin Madison respectively.